-I am a transnational historian of culture, media, and Black internationalism in the twentieth century.
+I am a historian of transnational culture, media, and Black internationalism in the twentieth century.
 My research examines the reproduction of race and culture across national borders, with a particular focus on the role of Black producers in shaping the global popularity and political power of African American culture.

 My first book, Soundscapes of Liberation: African American Music in Postwar France (Duke University Press, 2021) tracks the production and distribution of various forms of African American music (including jazz, spirituals, gospel, and the blues) in France and the Francophone world after World War II.
 By showing how the popularity of African American music was intertwined with contemporary structures of racism and imperialism, the book demonstrates this music's centrality to postwar France and the convergence of decolonization, the expanding globalized economy, the Cold War, and worldwide liberation movements.
 In 2022, it was awarded the Gilbert Chinard Book Prize by the Society for French Historical Studies, named best history in the category of Historical Research in Recorded Jazz by the Association for Recorded Sound Collections, and short-listed for the Ralph J. Gleason Music Book Award by the Rock & Roll Hall of Fame.
+In 2023, it was awarded the Woody Guthrie First Book Award by the International Association for the Study of Popular Music-US Branch.

 As associate professor of history at Hamilton College in Clinton, NY, I teach courses on a range of topics in US and African diasporic histories, including the histories of race and migration, sound and radio, media and citizenship, US empire, the Black freedom struggle, and Black internationalism in Paris and beyond.
 My teaching seeks to balance an understanding of structural inequality, racism, and empire with a focused inquiry into how these transformed lived experiences (and the lives of material objects) in the United States and elsewhere.